 Your valuable contribution

 Historic Scotland's conservation role is supported by the income raised through ticket admissions and purchases at our shops.
-The support of Friends of Historic Scotland is crucial to help us preserve and present our nation's heritage as their membership helps fund the work we do.
+The support of members of Historic Scotland is crucial to help us preserve and present our nation's heritage as their membership helps fund the work we do.
 If you'd like to support us, please go to Membership.